ValueMelody/melody-auth/docs/auth-server.md

 Now you are all set, you can verify your server by accessing: `[your_worker_url]/.well-known/openid-configuration`

 ## Email Functionality Setup
-Melody Auth supports email-based features such as password reset and email verification.
+Melody Auth supports email-based features such as password reset, email verification and email MFA.
 To enable these features, you need to set up SendGrid integration and configure the necessary environment variables in your Cloudflare Worker.

 ### Prerequisites
 - A SendGrid account